lleger/elixir-school/lessons/basics/basics.md

 false
 ```

-An important feature of Elixir is that any two types can be compared, this is particularly useful in sorting.
+An important feature of Elixir is that any two types can be compared; this is particularly useful in sorting.
 We don't need to memorize the sort order but it is important to be aware of it:

 ```elixir
 number < atom < reference < functions < port < pid < tuple < maps < list < bitstring